copeison/dotfiles-T430/README.md

 2. zsh
 3. rofi
 4. hyprland
-5. hyprpaper
-6. hyprlock
+5. hyprlock
-7. hypridle
+6. hypridle
-8. waybar
+7. waybar
-9. mako
+8. mako

 ### Packages i use from the base pacman repos.